The Fletcher Free Library has policies, rules and ordinances to ensure the best possible patron experience for everyone.

 USE OF THE ROOMS

 1. The meeting rooms are available during the hours in which the Library is open to the public.
-All programs outside of public Library hours must be arranged with programming librarian or Director.
+Programs during closed hours must be arranged with programming librarian or Director.

 2. Reservations must include set-up and clean-up times by the group.

 4. The scheduling party may arrange the chairs and tables to suit their needs.
 Following the meeting, and the room should be left in good order.
 Any special cleaning needed after the meeting will be paid for by the scheduling party.
-If a user fails to leave a meeting room or equipment in its original condition, the person who made the reservation will be charged a fee based on the following rates:
+The person who made the reservation will be charged a fee based on the following rates:

 a.
 Maintenance (reset room, clean carpet, repair furniture): $25/hour